 Length of the coverage

 The usual extent of the coverage for new vehicles is three years.
-When you purchase a car that was with the previous owner for a year, you still have two more years under the same warranty.
+When you purchase a car that was with the previous owner for a year, you still have two more years under the same warranty which will get you auto body repair.
 However, if the manufacturer’s warranty is up, the car dealer might give you a few months of warranty, but with limited coverage.
 When you are thinking of buying a used car that is still under warranty, you need to locate the warranty document or ask for it before purchasing the vehicle.

 Check the power train warranty

 The power train refers to the primary components of the system to guarantee that the car will run well.
 It includes the differentials, drive wheel bearings, engine, axle shafts, and transfer case.
 Find out the terms contained in the warranty and if they are comprehensive enough.
 You do not want to spend a lot of money to repair or replace these expensive parts.